Friedrich Haider: Musicae Antiquae Collegium Varsoviense

-On the occasion of a new production of Mozart's Cosi fan tutte at the Warsaw Chamber Opera in January 2017, Haider conducted the Musicae Antiquae Collegium Varsoviense for the first time.
+On the occasion of a new production of Mozart's Così fan tutte at the Warsaw Chamber Opera in January 2017, Haider conducted the Musicae Antiquae Collegium Varsoviense for the first time.
 The performances were followed by a re-invitation with Mozart's The Magic Flute.
-At the opening of the 2017 Warsaw Mozart Festival, Haider again led the orchestra in a concert performance of Mozart's Don Giovanni at the National Philharmonic in Warsaw and was subsequently appointed its principal conductor as of 1 September 2017.
+At the opening of the 2017 Warsaw Mozart Festival, Haider again led the orchestra in a concert performance of Mozart's Don Giovanni at the National Philharmonic, Warsaw, and was subsequently appointed its principal conductor as of 1 September 2017.